All topic spotlights

 They are looking for detailed descriptions, feature comparisons, and reviews.
 So, your strategy is to make sure you:

-That helps potential customers understand that you are real, that you listen to feedback, and that you keep improving your product.
+That helps potential customers understand that you are real, that you listen to feedback, and that you keep improving your product (by the way, we have a post on the role of feedback in the SaaS development cycle).
 And that increases the likelihood of them choosing your solution.

 Product Hunt